RetroDECK/ES-DE/USERGUIDE-DEV.md

 As for file extensions, normally those configured in ES-DE should cover everything that all emulators combined support for a given system.

 In general .zip or .7z files are recommended for smaller-sized games like those from older systems (assuming the emulator supports it).
 But for disc-based systems it's not a good approach as decompression of these large files lead to delayed game launches.
 For such systems it's instead generally recommended to use CHD files as this format offers effective compression while providing decompression on the fly.
-The CHD format is also supported by most emulators.
+The CHD format is supported by many emulators.

 The following standalone emulators can't accept full paths to ROM files so you'll need to configure each ROM directory via the emulator GUI or configuration file, otherwise ES-DE will not be able to launch the games:
 * Demul _(not required for Dreamcast games)_